International Aviation

 Definition of the sector

-International aviation – which refers to flights that take off in one country and land in another - is generally not covered by countries’ NDCs.
-International aviation currently contributes 1.2% of global GHG emissions - or about 600 MtCO2 annually (IEA, 2019).
-Total aviation emissions – that is emissions from both international and domestic flights - contributed approximately 2.4% of total global CO2 emissions in 2018 (Graver, Zhang and Rutherford, 2019).
+International aviation, which refers to flights that take off in one country and land in another, is generally not covered by countries’ NDCs.
+Before the outbreak of the COVID-19 pandemic, international aviation contributed 1.2% of global GHG emissions, or about 600 MtCO2 annually (IEA, 2019).
+Total aviation emissions—emissions from both international and domestic flights—contributed approximately 2.4% of total global CO2 emissions in 2018 (Graver et al., 2019).

 Our assessment is of international aviation only.
 GHG emissions from domestic aviation are considered as part of national totals and are included in the assessment of individual CAT countries.

 Due to data availability, our analysis is limited to CO2 emissions.
-However, international aviation is also a source of non-CO2 emissions and impacts that contribute to global warming, including NOx and water vapour (H2O), which, when emitted at altitude, forms contrail cirrus (Owen, Lee and Lim, 2010).
+However, international aviation is also a source of non-CO2 emissions and impacts that contribute to global warming, including NOX and water vapour (H2O), which, when emitted at altitude, forms contrail cirrus (Owen et al., 2010).
 Contrail cirrus traps heat that is radiated from the Earth’s surface back to the atmosphere.

 Historical emissions

-We evaluate two targets: ICAO’s target of achieving carbon neutral growth relative to 2020 levels and IATA’s target of net-zero aviation by 2050.
-In addition, we evaluate CO2 emission levels under ICAO CAEP’s integrated scenarios, which are to inform ICAO’s discussion on adopting a long-term visionary goal.
+We evaluate ICAO’s target of achieving carbon neutral growth relative to 2020 levels.
+In addition, we evaluate CO2 emission levels under ICAO CAEP’s integrated scenarios, which were built to inform ICAO’s discussion on adopting a long-term visionary goal, and IATA’s target of net-zero aviation by 2050.

 ICAO’s goal of carbon neutral growth implies that international aviation’s net CO2 emissions should remain constant at those levels.
 ICAO expects CORSIA to be the main measure to achieve carbon neutral growth and CORSIA’s baseline represents the basis of this goal (ICAO, 2020f).

-When ICAO set the goal of carbon neutral growth in 2013 and established CORSIA in 2016, the organisation and airlines anticipated 2020 CO2 emissions to be approximately 682-775 Mt (ICAO, 2013b, ICAO Assembly, 2016b, paragraph 11).
-However, due to COVID-19 international aviation emissions were much lower than this level.
+When ICAO set the goal of carbon neutral growth in 2013 and established CORSIA in 2016, the organisation and airlines anticipated 2020 CO2 emissions to be approximately 682–775 Mt (ICAO, 2013b, ICAO Assembly, 2016b, paragraph 11).
+However, due to COVID-19 international aviation emissions were much lower than anticipated.

-IATA committed to net zero carbon by 2050 and shows this may mean a reduction of 81% through SAF and technological and operational measures, while the remaining 19% will be achieved through offsetting of emissions (IATA, 2021).
+IATA committed to net zero carbon by 2050 and shows this may mean a reduction of 81% through SAF, technological improvements, and operational measures, while the remaining 19% will be achieved through offsetting of emissions (IATA, 2021).

 Current policy projections

-We based the current policy projections on the projections for CO2 emissions from international aviation until 2050 in ICAO’s Environmental Report of 2022 (Figure 1-6) (ICAO, 2022).
-As ICAO does not provide exact data points for future years, we extracted data points from the ‘CAEP-12 Baseline’, which is the basis for the upper bound of our current policy projections, and the lower end of the area ‘Additional Contribution of Improved ATM and Infrastructure’, which is the basis for the lower bound of our projections.
+We based the current policy projections on the projections for CO2 emissions from international aviation until 2050 in ICAO’s Environmental Report of 2022, Figure 1-6 (ICAO, 2022c).
+The ‘CAEP-12 Baseline’ in this graph provides input to the upper bound of our current policy projections, and the lower end of the area ‘Additional Contribution of Improved ATM and Infrastructure’ provides input to the lower bound of our projections.
 The CAEP-12 baseline is based on a ‘mid demand forecast’ and subject to uncertainties.

 Latest publications